In this report we have several Witcher casting tidbits including a role reveal we didn’t really anticipate.

 Lastly, we have an update on actress Helena Klaus who we previously speculated to be involved in the rumoured animated series project.
 It turns out that Helena along with actress Judith Georgi (and presumably many others) recorded ADR for The Witcher.

-It isn’t stated explicitly in Judith’s CV, but on her IMDb page she is listed as part of an ADR loop group for Bohemian Rhapsody and Wonder Woman.
+On her IMDb page she is listed as part of an ADR loop group for Bohemian Rhapsody and Wonder Woman.
 ADR loop groups record those indistinctive conversations in the background that you hear all the time whenever a scene takes place in a public space.
 The chatter in the streets or in a restaurant – those are work of ADR loop groups designed to make the scenes feel more atmospheric and real.
 It’s likely that both Helena and Judith did just that for The Witcher.
 On another note, Judith also recorded ADR for a dryad.

 So since Callum Coates isn’t Borch, the hunt for the golden dragon continues.
 We’ll keep you updated if we find him!